Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 • If you are a Registry Rocket reseller, someone may have entered fraudulent credit card numbers on your site.

-Our customer service cannot reverse the lock.
-We can, however, give you specific error messages from our credit card processor.
-The lock will automatically be released 24 hours after displaying the first error message.
-After the lock has been automatically lifted, verify your credit card information and reattempt your transaction.
+Our customer service cannot reverse the lock, but we can give you specific error messages from our credit card processor.
+The lock is automatically released 24 hours after the first error message is displayed.
+After the lock lifts, verify your credit card information and reattempt your transaction.
 Do not make several attempts if you receive another error message; contact us immediately.

 How helpful was this article?